dafiti-group/k8s-values-updater/README.md

 ## Options

-The main options of the bum command are:
+The main options of the bump command are:
 - `--tag` Set the `chart.image.tag` value
 - `--pr-id` Set the `chart.image.pullRequestId` value
 - `--file-names` Can be a comma separetaed value like `qa-values.yaml,live-values.yaml`